Global Activity Scores: Global Activity Scores

 \section{Global Activity Scores}

-In this section we introduce a new global sensitivity measure: global activity scores.
-This measure is based on the global active subspace (GAS) method introduced by Yue \& \"{O}kten \cite{yue2023global}.
-We first give a brief description of the GAS method.
+In this section, we introduce a new global sensitivity measure: global activity scores.
+This measure replaces the expectations of gradients used in traditional activity scores with expectations of finite differences.
+We will demonstrate, through numerical experiments on noisy problems, the advantages of using finite differences over gradients.